Artificial Intelligence and Machine Learning (AI/ML) Software as a Medical Device Action Plan

 The ideas described in the discussion paper leverage practices from our current premarket programs and rely on IMDRF’s risk categorization principles, the FDA’s benefit-risk framework, risk management principles described in the software modifications guidance, and the organization-based total product lifecycle approach (also envisioned in the Digital Health Software Precertification (Pre-Cert) Program).

-In this framework, the FDA introduces a “predetermined change control plan” in premarket submissions.
+In the framework described in the discussion paper, the FDA envisions a “predetermined change control plan” in premarket submissions.
 This plan would include the types of anticipated modifications—referred to as the “Software as a Medical Device Pre-Specifications”—and the associated methodology being used to implement those changes in a controlled manner that manages risks to patients —referred to as the “Algorithm Change Protocol.”

-The proposed regulatory framework could enable the FDA and manufacturers to evaluate and monitor a software product from its premarket development to postmarket performance.
-This potential framework allows for the FDA’s regulatory oversight to embrace the iterative improvement power of artificial intelligence and machine learning-based software as a medical device, while assuring patient safety.
+Such a regulatory framework could enable the FDA and manufacturers to evaluate and monitor a software product from its premarket development to postmarket performance.
+This approach could allow for the FDA’s regulatory oversight to embrace the iterative improvement power of artificial intelligence and machine learning-based software as a medical device, while assuring patient safety.

-If you have questions about artificial intelligence, machine learning, or other digital health topics, contact email@example.com.
+If you have questions about artificial intelligence, machine learning, or other digital health topics, ask a question about digital health regulatory policies.

 McCarthy, J. (2007).
 What Is Artificial Intelligence?
 Stanford University, Stanford, CA. Retrieved from http://jmc.stanford.edu/articles/whatisai/whatisai.pdf